History of the NFL on television: From infancy to national success

 By 1955, DuMont was in terminal decline following a merger attempt with ABC being vetoed by DuMont shareholder Paramount Pictures out of antitrust concerns (Paramount had spun off United Paramount Theaters by order of the United States Department of Justice, with UPT subsequently buying ABC) and selling off WDTV to Westinghouse Broadcasting.
 This led to the 1955 NFL season having erratic broadcasting contracts, with the Giants, Eagles, & Steelers remaining on DuMont, the Bears, Cardinals, Rams, & 49ers remaining on ABC, the Cleveland Browns (one of the league's most successful and popular teams) and Redskins (the only team at the time representing the South) having their own regionalized coverage, and the Baltimore Colts (who despite also geographically being in the South represented the more Northeastern-like Baltimore) and Detroit Lions (despite the presence of then-ABC O&O WXYZ-TV) restricted to their home markets.
-The Green Bay Packers had no local television coverage, due to playing in both the smallest market in the major professional sports leagues (Green Bay-Appleton is ranked 69th nationally as of 2021; Buffalo is the next-smallest hosting a major professional team at 53.) as well as the team's own fight for survival in an (ultimately successful) fight with the league, who tried to force the team to move to the larger Milwaukee market if a new stadium wasn't built.
+The Green Bay Packers had no local television coverage, due to playing in both the smallest market in the major professional sports leagues.

 Later in 1955, NBC became the televised home of the NFL Championship Game, paying $100,000 to the league.
 The 1958 NFL Championship Game played at Yankee Stadium between the Baltimore Colts and the New York Giants went into sudden death overtime.
 This game, since dubbed the "Greatest Game Ever Played," was watched widely throughout the country and is credited with increasing the popularity of professional football in the late 1950s and early 1960s.

 CBS began to televise selected NFL regular season games in 1956.
+That same year the rights fee for the 1956 NFL Championship Game rose to an unprecedented $200,000.

 By 1959, big-market teams such as the Bears and Giants had all their games televised, but small-market ones like the Packers and 49ers still did not.
 Upon becoming NFL commissioner, Pete Rozelle worked to ensure that every team got all its games on TV.